fylein/fyle-interview-intern-backend/README.md

 This challenge is meant for candidates who wish to intern at Fyle and work with our core engineering teams.

-* You should be available to start by Sept 27, 2021
+* You should be available to start by 17 October, 2021
 * You should be able to commit to at least 3 months (we strongly prefer 6 months)

 ## Why intern at Fyle?